thegeekgirl/thegeekgirl/README.md

 ## About me👋

-- 🌱 I’m currently learning different tools and attack vectors around offensive Cyber Security
+- 🌱 I’m currently working with different tools and attack vectors around offensive Cyber Security
 - 🔭 I’m currently having a ton of fun with some hardware hacking gadgets 🤔

 <div id="header" align="center">